greathongtu/greathongtu.github.io/content/posts/rust-concurrency.md

 }

-// RefCell: single threaded
+// RefCell let you use references instead of values
 // allow you to borrow its contents
 // If you try to borrow it while it is already mutably borrowed it will panic. fn f(v: &RefCell<Vec<i32>>) {
     v.borrow_mut().push(1); // We can modify the `Vec` directly.
 }

+// When to choose interior mutability
+// 1.
+Introducing mutability 'inside' of something immutable: Rc<RefCell<T>>
+// 2.
+Implementation details of logically-immutable methods.
+// 3.
+Mutating implementations of Clone

-// RwLock: concurrent version of RefCell
+// RwLock & mutex: concurrent version of RefCell
 // unlike a RefCell, it does not panic.
 // Instead, it blocks the current thread — putting it to sleep when conflicting.
 // more complicated version of mutex.
 Instead of a single lock() method,
 // it has a read() and write() method for locking

 // Atomics: concurrent version of Cell
 // Unlike a Cell, they cannot be of arbitrary size.
 // no generic Atomic<T> type for any T
 // there are only specific atomic types such as AtomicU32 and AtomicPtr<T>.

 // UnsafeCell: primitive building block for interior mutability.
 // its get() method just gives a raw pointer to the value it wraps
 // Usually UnsafeCell is not used directly, but wrapped in Cell or Mutex

 // Send & Sync
 // A type is Send if it can be sent to another thread.
 // A type is Sync if it can be shared with another thread aka: &T is Send.
 // They are auto traits.
 To opt out, add a field like std::marker::PhantomData<T>.
-// PhantomData is treated as a T. not exist at runtime. zero-sized use std::marker::PhantomData; struct X {
+// PhantomData is treated as a T. not exist at runtime. zero-sized use std::marker::PhantomData;
+struct X {
     handle: i32,
     // Since Cell<()> is not Sync.
     _not_sync: PhantomData<Cell<()>>,
 }
 // Raw pointers (*const T and *mut T) are neither Send nor Sync.
-// To opt in, impl it urself
+// To opt in Send & Sync, impl it urself

 // Mutex<T> does not have an unlock() method.